Kentavious Caldwell-Pope

 Caldwell-Pope was selected with the eighth overall pick in the 2013 NBA draft by the Detroit Pistons.
-He played four seasons with the Pistons before joining the Lakers as a free agent in 2017–18.
+He played four seasons with the Pistons before joining the Los Angeles Lakers as a free agent in 2017–18.
 He won his first NBA championship with the Lakers in 2020.
-He spent a season with the Washington Wizards after having been traded there from the Lakers in August 2021, and was then subsequently traded to the Denver Nuggets in July 2022.
+He spent a season with the Washington Wizards after having been traded there from the Lakers in August 2021, and was subsequently traded to the Denver Nuggets in July 2022, winning his second NBA championship in 2023.
+He has also played for the Orlando Magic.

 High school career

 Caldwell-Pope was a highly heralded player in high school.
 As a senior, he averaged 31 points and 8.2 rebounds per game at Greenville High School in Greenville, Georgia.
 He led the Patriots to the State Class A Final Four in 2011 and to consecutive Sweet 16 berths in 2009–10.

 He was named to several prominent high school All-America teams as a senior, including being selected to play in the 2011 McDonald's All-American Game and the Jordan Brand Classic.

 As a senior, he was rated the nation's No. 3 shooting guard prospect, the No. 12 prospect overall, by recruiting analysts for Rivals.com.

-Caldwell-Pope chose Georgia to play for Mark Fox and Cody Anderson over scholarship offers from Alabama, Florida State, Georgia Tech, and Tennessee among others.
+Caldwell-Pope chose Georgia to play for Mark Fox and Cody Anderson over scholarship offers from Alabama, Florida State, Georgia Tech, and Tennessee, among others.

 College career

-As a freshman, Caldwell-Pope was named to the Coaches' Freshman All-SEC Team, which also included NBA lottery picks Bradley Beal, Anthony Davis, and Michael Kidd-Gilchrist.
+As a freshman at Georgia, Caldwell-Pope was named to the Coaches' Freshman All-SEC Team, which also included NBA lottery picks Bradley Beal, Anthony Davis, and Michael Kidd-Gilchrist.
 His highest output as a freshman was 25 points against Ole Miss, which was the most by a UGA freshman in almost 13 years.

 As a sophomore, Caldwell-Pope was named SEC Player of the Year after averaging 18.5 points and 7.1 rebounds per game.
 In his final collegiate game, he scored a career-high 32 points and 13 rebounds in a loss against LSU at the SEC tournament in Nashville.
 He declared for the NBA draft after the season.